Pueblo Crime Beat: Fugitives sought

 Fugitive arrested

-A fugitive who attempted to pull out a .380 pistol on police was taken into custody Friday after being tased.
+A fugitive who attempted to pull out a .380 pistol on Pueblo Police Department officers was taken into custody Friday after being tased.

 Porfilio Gallegos, 38, was a passenger in a vehicle stopped by officers.
 As detectives and patrol officers moved in, the driver jumped out and Gallegos reached into his pocket, informing officers he had a gun.